locationtech/geogig/docs/_sources/repo/partialcloning.txt

 	type = CQL
 	filter = BBOX(way,-9532345,1223411,-9325678,1632340,'EPSG:900913')

 There are two filters in this file.
 Both filters are CQL (Common Query Language) filters.
-The first one will be applied to all features, while the second one will only be appplied to features with the ``roads`` feature type.
+The first one will be applied to all features, while the second one will only be applied to features with the ``roads`` feature type.

 Notice that filtering is done based on attributes, in this case a geometry attribute named ``way``.
 In case you need more information, remember that you can run the ``show`` command passing a tree path as parameter, and you will get a description of the feature type of that tree, which includes information about its attributes.